LC100E/lc100e.github.io/README.md

 #### known issues:
 - none

-#### still to do
-- combine Javscript files to reduce duplication
-- move javscripts loads to after page load

 #### updates
+- site url changed to https://lc100e.github.io/
 - all main content updated to HTML5 (some popouts may still use HTML4 framesets)
-- Folder structure updated to cindlue Scipts and Styles folders
+- Folder structure updated to include Scipts and Styles folders
-- CSS combined into single file for wiring diagrams
+- many CSS files combined to cimplify ongoing maintenance
 - tested with Chrome and safari.
 Browsers handle PDFs different but both work.